 - Light therapy exposes your skin to ultraviolet light to heal your rash.

-- Cool compresses applied before you rub on the corticosteroid cream can help the medicine get into your skin more easily.
+- Cool compresses applied before you rub on corticosteroid cream can help the medicine sink into your skin more easily.

 If an allergic reaction results in a flare-up of your eczema, you’ll want to avoid the substance that triggers it.